toppers/hakoniwa/content/en/docs/concept.md

 bref = "The concept and usage of Hakoniwa"
 +++

-The concept of Hakoniwa is **"Put mixed things as you like, and try various things with ease !"**
+The concept of Hakoniwa is **"Put mixed things as you like, and try various concepts with ease !"**

 We provide a virtual environment, which makes it easy to combine and demonstrate different software and services when developing IoT, automated driving systems, cloud robotics systems, etc.